Risk Map As Middleware: Towards Interpretable Cooperative End-to-end Autonomous Driving for Risk-Aware Planning: METHODOLOGY

 By executing the control policy under the imposed constraints, a planned trajectory is generated.
 This trajectory is derived from a subset of the system state vector $\boldsymbol{\mathcal{X}}$ and remains fully differentiable with respect to the end-to-end pipeline during training.
+Since $\widetilde{\boldsymbol{A}}$ is rank-deficient, a least-squares solution is used to solve Equation (\ref{Equation12}).
 By supervising the planned trajectories against ground-truth future trajectories, the model implicitly learns drivers’ subjective risk awareness, which is encoded within the risk map.
 The planning module is trained using Mean Squared Error (MSE) loss.